thimmzyjhay/E_commerce_data/README.md

 This project implements the design and deployment of an end‑to‑end data engineering pipeline using **the Olist OLTP dataset**.
 Raw transactional data is ingested from **AWS S3** into a **Snowflake warehouse**, then transformed with **dbt** into analytics ready tables for reporting and advanced analytics.
-The objective is to convert raw operational data into a scalable analytical warehouse that supports business intelligence and data science use cases.
+The objective is to centralize raw operational data into a reliable analytics layer that improves visibility, reporting, and decision making across the organization and also reduces manual reporting effort and gives teams timely access to business insights.

 ### Source ERD
 <img width="583" height="372" alt="my raw schema" src="https://github.com/user-attachments/assets/7fd54541-9542-49f9-b553-8487152c3e98" />

 ## Problem Statement
-Brazil's e-commerce sector has grown rapidly, but companies face challenges in understanding customer behavior, logistics performance, and satisfaction drivers.
-The Olist dataset captures the full order lifecycle from purchase to delivery and review across thousands of sellers and customers nationwide.
+Olist e-commerce company generates large volumes of order, payment, delivery, and customer review data, but the data is often scattered and difficult to turn into actionable insight.
+As a result, teams struggle to identify delivery bottlenecks, understand what drives customer satisfaction, track payment behavior, and compare seller and product performance across regions.

-Without proper data integration and transformation, businesses cannot:
+Without a reliable data foundation, businesses cannot:
-- Identify bottlenecks in delivery times and freight costs.
+- Spot delays and inefficiencies in the order to delivery process.
-- Understand payment patterns and customer preferences.
+- Understand customer buying and payment behavior.
-- Track customer satisfaction through reviews and ratings.
+- Monitor satisfaction trends from review and rating data.
-- Evaluate seller and product performance across regions.
+- Evaluate seller and product performance to improve operations and growth.

 ## Project Architecture
 The pipeline demonstrates the architecture of a modern cloud native data stack, including: